netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    a "byday" data node is specified.
 This is also significant when in a "yearly" rule and a "byyearweek" is specified.
-Note that per {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}, neither a "default" nor a "mandatory" substatement is defined here because there are cases (e.g., profiling) where the use of them is problematic.
+Note that per {{Section 4.13 of ?I-D.ietf-netmod-rfc8407bis}}, neither a "default" nor a "mandatory" substatement is defined here because there are cases (e.g., profiling) where using these statements is problematic.
    YANG modules using this grouping SHOULD refine the "workweek-start" node with either a "mandatory" or a "default" statement, if it always needs to be configured or has a default value.
    This MAY be ignored in cases such as when this grouping is used by another grouping.